ISISNeutronMuon/MDMC/doc/reference/TRAJECTORY_FORMATS.rst

 Package: NETCDF
 ----------------

-NetCDF is a binary, portable and self-describing trajectory file format.
+NetCDF is a binary, portable and self-describing file format for array data.
 NetCDF has a better performance on a large number of processors and super-computers.
 Note that style netcdf outputs all atoms sorted by atom tag while style netcdf/mpiio outputs atoms in order of their MPI rank.